FRAMING GUIDANCE

 HINTs

-- Please remember that a better-quality and matching frame will better show off your artwork.
+- Please remember that a quality and matching frame will better show off your artwork.

 - A simple clean frame may be all you really need.

-- With a little pre-planning and organising you can pre-cut watercolour papers, pastel boards or oil panels to fit your self-supplied frames, so completed artworks can be readily fitted prior to artwork check-in.
+- With a little pre-planning and organising you can pre-cut watercolour papers, pastel boards or oil panels to fit your own frames, so completed artworks can be readily fitted prior to artwork check-in.

 - Consider the size and orientation of the likely artwork beforehand.
 Choose painting sizes to match common frame sizes.
 Pre-drill holes in both Landscape and Portrait formats for D-Rings.

-- Your self-supplied frames need to have two D-Rings and a hanging cord (Note – revised for 2025).
+- All frames need to have two D-Rings and a hanging cord.

 - Some hanging hardware assistance is available at the check-in desk (D-Rings, cord, drills, pliers etc).